Y0Coss/docs-fork/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_sap_hana_template_vmware/guide.pt-pt.md

 | Space efficiency                  | No preference                  |
 | Storage tier                      | All flash                      |

+<sup>1</sup> *If your cluster has more than 3 hosts, it is more advantageous to switch to RAID-5.*

-This VM Storage Policy must be applied to the disks that host the /hana/data (on Hard Disk 4) and /hana/log (on Hard Disk 5) volumes of your virtual machine.
+This VM storage strategy should be applied to the disks hosting your virtual machine’s /hana/shared (Hard disk 3), /hana/data (Hard disk 4) and /hana/log (Hard disk 5) volumes.

 6\.
 You can now start your virtual machine.